MESAHub/mesa-website/04-pgstar.markdown

 {% endhighlight %}

 Turn on Profile\_Panels1 and History\_Panels1; they are set up with defaults for the number of panels and axes.
-Change the defaults to to show other things -- for the profiles you can select anything that can be in a profile_columns.list; for the history you have to select one of the column headings in your current LOGS/history.data
+Change the defaults to show other things -- for the profiles you can select anything that can be in a profile_columns.list; for the history you have to select one of the column headings in your current LOGS/history.data